SilvanBauer/FabricWebApi/README.md

 # Fabric Web API
 This API was created to be able to host Fabric on Linux.
-With this API it's possible to host Fabric in the LAN on a Linux x64 server with NGINX.
+With this you are able to create a web api AI service.
 Authentication is done with a JWT token.

 ## Installation
 This is a quick guide to install the Fabric web API on an Ubuntu server.
-It's assumed that Fabric has already been downloaded and configured.
+It's assumed that Fabric from danielmiessler has already been downloaded and configured.

 ### Copying compiled web API to server
 **If not already on the Linux server:** Transfer web API contents to home directory.
 Please adjust the local path and user name on Linux side.
 This command should be run in powershell **on your local machine in windows**.
 Other ways to transfer the API are also possible.